Jelly-RDF/pyjelly/docs/getting-started.md

 {{ code_example('rdflib/05_parse_flat.py') }}

-`parse_jelly_flat` returns a generator of stream events (i.e., statements parsed), allowing for efficient triple-level processing and building custom aggregations from the stream.
+`parse_jelly_flat` returns a generator of stream events (i.e., statements parsed).
+This allows you to efficiently process the file triple-by-triple and build custom aggregations from the stream.

 ### File extension support